 New interest in the potential benefits stemming from other parts of hemp plants has many brands looking to explore the booming cannabis biz.

-Retailers, culinary experts and consumers can’t miss the cannabis craze when visiting food industry trade shows, food innovators conferences or even local farmers markets.
+Retailers, culinary experts, and consumers can’t miss the cannabis craze when visiting food industry trade shows, food innovators conferences or even local farmers markets.

 However, there’s more to this trend than CBD, the popular, non-psychoactive molecules in cannabis that provides many medical benefits.

 Non-cannabis-derived sources from the endocannabinoid system (which are named after the cannabis plant that inspired their discovery), like phytocannabinoids that exist in nature, are also becoming more visible and prevalent due to the growing trend.
+It will be interesting to see if they are made into food as well in the near future.

 Check out our recent podcast with Curt Robbins, on Biohacking Using Cannabis, which discusses both endocannabinoids and phytocannabinoids.